HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

         "description": "Enter the age of the donor."

-1. Be concise instead of verbose.
+1. Be concise instead of verbose in the field description.
 For example:

     Use